-The Best Crib Mattress 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Crib Mattress 2021Updated on March 4, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 As a parent, it’s a given that you want the best for your child.
 And given how much infants and young children sleep, it’s natural that you want them to have a mattress that is safe, comfortable, and that offers other features that make your life as a parent easier and more convenient.

 In this guide, we’ll help you find the mattress that you’re looking for.
 We’ll review the key criteria for evaluating crib mattresses and the different types you’ll find for sale.
 We will also direct you to our top picks for the best crib mattresses available today at various price points and with different design styles.

 It’s normal to focus on making the most of every important purchase for your child, and certainly the crib where they will sleep every night falls into that category.
 Finding the right crib can be a tough process, but a useful starting point is to think about the key factors and characteristics to look for when crib shopping.

 Having a firm mattress is essential in a crib mattress.
 The main reason for this is that a firm mattress helps to reduce the risk of Sudden Infant Death Syndrome (SIDS).
 SIDS is the leading cause of death among children from 1-12 months, and a sleeping surface that is too soft can be a risk factor for it.
 As a result, a mattress that is firm rather than plush is vital.